samop/pygpib/README.md

-Prologic and dalton.dx GPIB-USB controller Pyhton classes
+Prologic and dalton.ax GPIB-USB controller Pyhton classes
 =========================================================

 This is a preliminary code to add GPIB-USB controller pyhton access.